Monthly Tech-Tip from Tony Hansen SignUp

 Details

 Making practical use of the technologies and not getting caught up in the hype of things can be challenging.
-One way to do this gradual evolution, just learn what you need to make the item required today.
-Contrary to the previous statement, it may actually be good to buy a printer before learning the design software, watching it sit idle will motivate you to learn Fusion 360.
+One way to do this gradual evolution, is just learn what you need to make the item required today.
+Contrary to the previous statement, it may be good to buy a printer before learning the design software, watching it sit idle will motivate you to learn Fusion 360 (or similar).
 By the same token, paying a consultant on Upwork to help you learn will motivate progress, just to avoid wasting that money and paying more consultants!
 The real “lights-on” moments will happen when you develop ways to draw things that are better than the teachers.

 Related Information